Thank You Vibes Logo

 4.5.
 Contractual partners (hotels, other business partners) and their contact persons

 4.5.1.
-In the context of contractual relationships with hotels and other business partners (e.g. payment service providers, marketing/IT service providers) we process data of our contractual partners and of their contact persons, in particular:
+In the context of contractual relationships with hotels and other business partners (e.g. payment service providers, marketing/IT service providers) we process data of our contractual partners and of their contact persons, in particular: Master and contact data, Contract data, Billing and payment data.

 4.5.2.
 The purpose is the initiation, management and performance of contractual relationships and compliance with statutory documentation and retention obligations.